 But it was in 1129 that the history of Mazères takes a considerable turn with the establishment of Benedictine monks and the construction of the Abbey in the Boulbonne forest.
 In 1253, thanks to the important influence of the Abbey in the South, the Count of Foix signed a charter of paréage and this is how the Bastide de Mazères was born.

-After a glorious period due to the Pastel culture, the wars of religion lead to the annihilation of many monuments dating from the XIVnd XVInd century, including the Abbey of Boulbonne itself.
-Today, the town of Mazères is still rich in monuments, these having been built in the XVIIInd century, after the wars.
+After a glorious period due to the Pastel culture, the wars of religion lead to the annihilation of many monuments dating from the XIVth XVIth century, including the Abbey of Boulbonne itself.
+Today, the town of Mazères is still rich in monuments, these having been built in the XVIIIth century, after the wars.

 Find all the history of Mazères at Ardouin museum !